bagder/uncurled/evolution/infrastructure.md

 You no longer have to run a physical machine and configure your own configs to make a web server function.
 You still can if you want, but these days there are countless of ways to use others' machines and others' services with virtual machines and co-hosting what not.
-At very low costs.
+At low cost.

 It is even usually easy and cheap to register a domain for this to get your personal name on the site.